 But inflation can cause wages to rise as well.
 If what you earn goes up but house prices don't, it could actually be easier for you to save a deposit.

-This means they'll go up when the base rate rises again.
-But if you get a fixed rate mortgage, you'll be protected from any rate rises for a few years.
+Mortgage interest rates are rising at the moment because the Bank of England base rate is 5.25%.
+It's difficult to predict when they might go up again, but if you get a fixed rate mortgage, you'll be protected from any rate rises for a few years.

 You can only buy a house if you can afford the mortgage payments every month.
 This depends on: